Facial Steaming at Home: Benefits, Mistakes, and How to Do It Right

 Hi, friends!

-Dermatologists usually don’t recommend daily steaming because too much heat can weaken your skin barrier over time.
-That’s why this is occasional.
+Dermatologists don’t recommend daily steaming because too much heat weakens your skin barrier.
+That’s why this is only occasional.

-I only ever steam when my skin feels closed off, not broken out or angry, just uncooperative.
-A few minutes, nothing intense, then straight into calming skincare.
-This isn’t about forcing glow, it’s about letting your skin soften so it can do its thing.
+I only ever steam when my skin feels closed off, not broken out or angry.
+A few minutes, nothing intense, letting your skin soften so it can do its thing when you get to the rest of your skincare routine.

 So… What Is Facial Steaming, Anyway?